weikleda/cs456s23/lab1/lab_1_description.md

 # Editing file
 1. In the middle Sources window choose the plus tab.
 2. Choose add or create design sources.
 Click Next.
-4. Create new file by choosing the plus tab again, -> Create File.
+3. Create new file by choosing the plus tab again, -> Create File.
 Name it `and_gate`.
+Click Finish.
-5. In the future you can specify parameters to your Module here, but for now lets make sure to learn the whole structure of a Verilog program so you can write it yourself.
+4. In the future you can specify parameters to your Module here, but for now lets make sure to learn the whole structure of a Verilog program so you can write it yourself.
 Just click OK.
-6. Click Yes.
+5. Click Yes.
-7. Now you will notice in the Sources Window under Design Sources that the and_gate file has been created.
+6. Now you will notice in the Sources Window under Design Sources that the and_gate file has been created.
-8. Double click on the file and it will open a window on the right side.
+7. Double click on the file and it will open a window on the right side.
-9. Fill in the team member names under Engineer.
+8. Fill in the team member names under Engineer.
 As well as the other pertinent information.

 Create the `AND`  gate by typing in the Verilog below.
 Note that this module is not really necessary, but this is a learning experience.
 The and gate specification within the verilog module, and(out, a, b), is and example of structural verilog.